Levofloxacin-Vertex, 250 mg 5 pcs

 Composition

-Yellow film-coated tablets, round, biconvex, light yellow on the break; weight of the tablet is 330 mg.
+Yellow film-coated tablets, round, biconvex, light yellow at the break; tablet weight 330 mg.

 magnesium stearate 3.2 mg,